-Honeywell believes membership in these organizations supplements and enhances the effectiveness of its Global Government Relations team.
-Honeywell's membership in key industry associations allows us to create an industry-wide approach to combatting climate change and promoting sustainability through policy and regulations.
-For example, to lead the U.S. transition to low-global-warming potential HFC alternatives at the federal level, Honeywell worked closely with the Alliance for Responsible Atmospheric Policy (ARAP), the U.S. Chamber of Commerce, and the National Association of Manufacturers to enact the American Innovation and Manufacturing Act (AIM) in December of 2020.
+Honeywell believes membership in these Trade associations supplements and enhances the effectiveness of its Global Government Relations team.
+Honeywell's membership in key industry associations allows us to create an industry-wide approach to combating climate change and promoting sustainability through policy and regulations.
+For example, to lead the U.S. transition to low-global-warming potential HFC alternatives at the federal level, Honeywell worked closely with the Alliance for Responsible Atmospheric Policy (ARAP), the U.S. Chamber of Commerce, and the National Association of Manufacturers to enact the American Innovation and Manufacturing Act (AIM) signed into law by the Trump Administration in December of 2020.
 This Act calls for EPA to implement a U.S. phasedown of HFCs aligned with the Kigali Amendment.
 Honeywell worked jointly with these trade associations to provide needed data, unify the industry voice, and ultimately interface with the EPA to deliver a smooth and effective implementation rulemaking of AIM in September of 2021.

-Honeywell recently drove support for a number of clean fuel tax credits directly with lawmakers and also jointly with partner associations including the Fuel Cell and Hydrogen Energy Association, SAF Blenders Tax Credit organization, and the Carbon Capture Coalition.
+Honeywell supported a number of bipartisan clean fuel tax credits directly with lawmakers and also jointly with partner associations including the Fuel Cell and Hydrogen Energy Association, SAF Blenders Tax Credit organization, and the Carbon Capture Coalition.
 Relevant credits for Hydrogen, Carbon Capture, and renewable fuel production were successfully included in the Inflation Reduction Act, passed on August 16, 2022.